meghrajranaware23/bodyiq-policies/terms-and-conditions.md

 We collect and process data as described in our Privacy Policy.
 Key points include:

-- Only email addresses, Google account info (if applicable), and subscription data are stored in our Supabase database
+- Only email addresses, Google account info (if applicable), subscription data, and in-app purchase information are stored in our Supabase database
 - All images and analysis data are stored locally on your device
 - AI analysis is performed by Google Gemini AI with privacy protections
 - You have complete control over locally stored images and data